Roppongi 3K: Roppongi 3K (2017–2021)

-Split and feud (2021–present)
+Split and resulting feud (2021)

-Roppongi 3K entered their third Super Junior Tag Tournament in October 2019, winning five matches out of seven and scoring 10 points like the previous year to advance to the finals on November 3 at Power Struggle, where they defeated El Desperado and Yoshinobu Kanemaru to become the first three-time winners of the tournament.
-As the result, they received a match for the IWGP Junior Heavyweight Tag Team Championship against El Phantasmo and Ishimori on January 5, 2020, at Wrestle Kingdom 14; they were successful at the event, becoming four-time champions and gaining their first win at Wrestle Kingdom.
+Roppongi 3K entered their third Super Junior Tag Tournament in October 2019, winning five matches out of seven and scoring 10 points like the previous year to advance to the finals on November 3 at Power Struggle, where they defeated Suzuki-gun (El Desperado and Yoshinobu Kanemaru) to become the first three-time winners of the tournament.
+As the result, they received a match for the IWGP Junior Heavyweight Tag Team Championship against Bullet Club (El Phantasmo and Taiji Ishimori) on January 5, 2020, at Wrestle Kingdom 14; they were successful at the event, becoming four-time champions and gaining their first win at Wrestle Kingdom.
 However, during the New Japan Cup of 2020, Yoh injured his knee in a tournament match against Bushi and both had to relinquish their championships.
-While Yoh was away, Sho was doing a lot of impacts by himself, disputing the NEVER Openweight Championship against Shingo Takagi, the vacated NEVER Openweight Six-Man Tag Team Championship and even the IWGP Junior Heavyweight Championship against Hiromu Takahashi.
-When Yoh returned in March 2021, he focused on teaming with his partner again to regain the titles they have never lost from current champions Desperado and Kanemaru.
-On April 4 at Sakura Genesis, Roppongi 3K have regained their belts by defeating Desperado and Kanemaru.
-However, on June 23, they once again lost the belts to the very same team they dropped them to 2 years prior, Phantasmo and Ishimori.
-This started a huge friction within the two, due to Yoh getting pinned in every match they were involved.
-It all came to a head on August 16, 2021, when the team was shockingly eliminated following an 0–3 start at the Super Junior Tag League (with once again Yoh getting pinned or submitting at every match) and another loss to Desperado and Kanemaru, Sho attacked Yoh, ending their 8-year partnership.
-Both faced each other at Wrestle Grand Slam in MetLife Dome on September 4, where Sho defeated Yoh by submission, and after the match, it was revealed that Sho was leaving CHAOS to Bullet Club, being part of Evil's sub-group, House of Torture.
+While Yoh was away, Sho was making a lot of impact by himself, disputing the NEVER Openweight Championship against Shingo Takagi, the vacated NEVER Openweight 6-Man Tag Team Championship and even the IWGP Junior Heavyweight Championship against Hiromu Takahashi.
+When Yoh returned in March 2021, he focused on teaming with his partner again to regain the titles they never lost from then-champions Desperado and Kanemaru.
+On April 4 at Sakura Genesis, Roppongi 3K regained their belts by defeating Desperado and Kanemaru.
+However, on June 23, they once again lost the belts to the very same team they dropped them to two years prior, Phantasmo and Ishimori.
+This initiated friction between the two, due to Yoh getting pinned in every match they were involved.
+It all came to a head on August 16, when the team was shockingly eliminated following an 0–3 start at the Super Junior Tag League (with Yoh once again getting pinned or submitting in every match) and after another loss to Desperado and Kanemaru, Sho attacked Yoh, ending their eight-year partnership.
+Both faced each other at Wrestle Grand Slam in MetLife Dome on September 4, where Sho defeated Yoh by submission, and after the match, it was revealed that Sho was defecting from Chaos to Bullet Club, being part of Evil's sub-group, House of Torture.
+Following the loss, Yoh was inactive in the ring, until November, where he participated in the Best of the Super Juniors tournament.
+Yoh finished second in the block with 14 points, overtaking Sho who he defeated on the final day, avenging his loss in Tokorozawa.
+However, in the Best of the Super Juniors final, Yoh would lose to Takahashi.